Environment | In harmony with nature

 Bridgestone assesses the importance of the proximity of its manufacturing facilities to areas of biodiversity using the Integrated Biodiversity Assessment Tool (IBAT) developed by UNEP-WCMC, the International Union for Conservation of Nature (IUCN) and other sources.
 Using this assessment, Bridgestone works to identify priority issues related to its footprints and contributions to biodiversity around manufacturing facilities, including location-specific assessments on protected areas and Red List species.

-Bridgestone encourages all manufacturing facilities across the globe to promote biodiversity contribution activities, including the conservation of areas of biodiversity importance, and works to expand its contributions.
+Bridgestone encourages all of its manufacturing facilities across the globe to undertake biodiversity contribution activities, including conservation efforts in areas of biodiversity importance, and continues to expand these initiatives.

 Promoting initiatives based on TNFD recommendations

 In addition to its past participation in the Business for Nature and the Japan Business Initiative for Biodiversity (JBIB), Bridgestone began participating in the Task Force on Nature-related Financial Disclosures (TNFD) Forum in March 2022.
-Amid the accelerating movement towards achieving a nature-positive world, as adopted by the Kunming-Montreal Global Biodiversity Framework, Bridgestone is comprehensively evaluating and managing its dependence and impact on climate and natural capital, as well as risks and opportunities arising from climate change and natural capital loss in order to incorporate these into its business strategies.
+Amid growing momentum toward a nature‑positive world under the Kunming‑Montreal Global Biodiversity Framework, Bridgestone is comprehensively evaluating and managing its dependencies and impacts on climate and natural capital, as well as associated risks and opportunities, to inform business strategy.

-Based on recognition of these risks and opportunities, Bridgestone is working to reduce the risks of transitioning to a decarbonized society that exists in harmony with nature.
-This includes promoting contribution to carbon neutrality and a circular economy and reducing greenhouse gas emissions throughout the value chain.
-It also includes the impact of various environmental footprints on natural capital by developing a medium- to long-term strategy and Sustainability Business Model to become nature positive.
+Based on this assessment of risks and opportunities, Bridgestone is working to reduce the risks of transitioning to a decarbonized society that exists in harmony with nature.
+This includes promoting contributions to carbon neutrality and a circular economy and reducing greenhouse gas emissions throughout the value chain.
+It also includes the impact of various environmental footprints on natural capital by developing a medium- to long-term strategy and Sustainability Business Model to become nature-positive.
 At the same time, Bridgestone is working to reduce physical risks by such measures as diversifying natural rubber supply sources through efforts to commercialize guayule, a rubber-producing plant that grows in arid regions.

 Specifically, in the Mid Term Business Plan (2024-2026), Bridgestone focuses on “initiatives for sustainable use of natural rubber and water resources,” which are directly related to its business.
 Bridgestone has set goals to support 12,000 smallholders of natural rubber by 2026.
-Additionally, towards 2030, it aims to promote water stewardship plans to reduce water risk at production sites in water stress regions.
+(At the end of 2025, given the steady progress in its support activities, Bridgestone updated the target, aiming to support 30,000 smallholders by 2026.)
+Additionally, towards 2030, it aims to promote water stewardship plans to reduce water risk at production sites in water-stressed areas.

 Participation in trial analysis for SBTs for Nature